 As an alternative to giving a Delay order you could manage things more directly.
-To
+To do so:

-- do so: - Determine for yourself when the blocking position becomes untenable and order your blocking force to Withdraw to another good blocking position.
+- Order your blocking force to Defend at the initial blocking position - Determine for yourself when the blocking position becomes untenable and order your blocking force to Withdraw to another good blocking position.